 But there is one horror that I dread; being seated at a six-seated table alongside people with whom I have absolutely nothing in common.
-That’s what happened on this crossing.
-Even though I’m sure that the three people at my table were quite lovely, from the first “hello” I couldn’t understand them.
+That’s what happened on one particular crossing.
+Even though I was sure that the three people at my table were quite lovely, from the first “hello” I couldn’t understand them.

 Months ago I had requested a table for eight to ten people, all solo passengers.
 As I was led to this particular table, the first thing I noticed was that it was for only six people.
 Three were seated.
 There was one couple from England and a woman who was either Dutch or German.
 Couldn’t quite decipher.
 All had very heavy accents and it was clear that they were not communicating with each other.
 I’m sure each was a very nice person but I wasn’t about to work at conversation through dinner for an entire week.

 I rarely ask to change an assigned dining table.
 But this time I did.
 I asked for a solo table.
-I should have known full-well that “solo table” would be interpreted as a table for solo passengers.
+I should have known full-well that “solo table” would be interpreted as a table a solo passenger; a table meant for two people.
 As I was led to my new table, it was indeed solo…at an empty round table for six people.
 Back to the Maitre ‘d.